liguyon/42-curriculum/2-so_long/README.md

 # so_long (WIP)

-Our initial dive into graphics programming with a 2D top-down minigame.
+Our initial dive into graphics programming with a 2D minigame.

 ## Overview